 - 13 of the Nation’s 25 leading shipping ports for tonnage in the country are found in the Gulf region

-Read more on the NOAA’s Gulf of Mexico at a Glance: A Second Glance.
+Read more about the Gulf of Mexico in NOAA’s Gulf of Mexico at a Glance: A Second Glance.